Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Get-AzureADMSCustomSecurityAttributeDefinitionAllowedValue.md

 # Get-AzureADMSCustomSecurityAttributeDefinitionAllowedValue

 ## SYNOPSIS
-Gets the allowed value on a custom security attribute definition.
+Gets the predefined value for a custom security attribute definition.

 ## SYNTAX